Teal-chan/Project-Heartbeat-VFX-Mod/README.md

 - **Field VFX**: Playfield-wide slides, rotation, and zoom
 - **Mirai-style link lines**: Connect notes visually like Project Mirai
 - **Real-time preview**: See effects as you author them
 - **Leaderboard legal**: All VFX are purely cosmetic—scores still count!
+(This is a back end modification to 'whitelist' certain modifiers.)

 ### 🛠️ Editor Enhancements
 Quality-of-life improvements that streamline the charting workflow: